LLNL/csld/manual.rst

-  corr_type, str, "Which type of property to fit: f for force, e for energy" "cluster_diameter", "real [real...]", "cluster cutoff for pair, triplet, ... e.g. 8.0 4.5" "supercell\*", "str_SC str_dir1 [str_dir2...]", "POSCAR of supercell, followed by list of subdirs, e.g. fcc333/POS fcc333/dir-\*.
-Multiple supercells may be supplied to mix and match supercells of different sizes, e.g. supercell1= fcc222.... \\n supercell2= fcc333...."
+  corr_type, str, "Which type of property to fit: f for force, e for energy" "cluster_diameter", "real [real...]", "cluster cutoff for pair, triplet, ... e.g. 8.0 4.5" "traindat\*", "str_SC str_dir1 [str_dir2...]", "POSCAR of supercell, followed by list of subdirs, e.g. fcc333/POS fcc333/dir-\*.
+Multiple traindat entries with different supercells may be supplied to mix and match supercells of different sizes, e.g. traindat1= fcc222.... \\n traindat2= fcc333...."

 - Fitting step to obtain model parameters using compressive sensing or other algorithms.